SkowyrnyMG/netlify-lambda-send-email/README.md

 REACT_EMAIL_PASSWORD=[password to your email account]
 ```

+Last thing to do is change target email in APP.js axios request.

 If you have done everything from above you can run and test the app using command in your shell.
 ```
 netlify dev